 - 2008: Dr. Elie Verleyen from the Laboratory of Protistology & Aquatic Ecology at Ghent University for his research project Delaqua received the grant to study the deglaciation history and past changes in ice-sheet thickness and climate in the Sør Rondane Massif in East Antarctica during the Late Quaternary.

 Please note that in 2008 and 2010, the Fellowship was only open to researchers registered at a Belgian University or research institute or other research facility in Belgium.
-In 2012, the Fellowship was opened to researchers based anywhere in the world.
+Since 2012 the Fellowship has been opened to researchers based anywhere in the world.

 We would like to thank the following partners for their support